urw7rs/diffusion-models-made-easy/docs/source/papers/ddpm.md

 > "the microscopic detailed dynamics of particles and fields is time-reversible because the microscopic equations of motion are symmetric with respect to inversion in time"

-This mean that if a data distribution is diffused to noise, the reverse process exists in a microscopic level.
+This means that the diffusion of particles can be reversed in a microscopic level.

-This is because the equations that describe the dynamics are "symmetric with respect to inversion in time".
+Assuming this principle also holds for images, we could train a neural network to learn the reverse denoising process from the diffusion process of images to noise as they are symmetric.

-Assuming this reverse process exists, the Denoising Diffusion Probabilistic Model generates data by gradually denoising data starting from Gaussian noise.
+This is generaly what Denoising Diffusion Probabilistic Models do, they generate data by gradually denoising data starting from Gaussian noise.

-Since this principle holds for "microscopic detailed dynamics", we design a Forward Diffusion process that gradually diffuses data to Gaussian noise.
+Since this principle holds for "microscopic detailed dynamics", the Forward Diffusion process is designed so that it gradually diffuses data to Gaussian noise.

 In each step, we sample from a Gaussian distribution that perturbs the data.
 Formally, we define it as a Markov chain of Gaussians:

 $$
 \begin{aligned}
 q(\bx_{1:T} | \bx_0) &\defeq \prod_{t=1}^T q(\bx_t | \bx_{t-1} ), \qquad
 q(\bx_t|\bx_{t-1}) \defeq \mathcal{N}(\bx_t;\sqrt{1-\beta_t}\bx_{t-1},\beta_t \bI)
 \end{aligned}
 $$

+> Diffusion models scale down the data with each forward process step (by a $\sqrt{1-\beta_t}$ factor) so that variance does not grow when adding noise, thus providing consistently scaled inputs to the nerual net reverse process.

 Note that we can sample $\bx_t$ for an arbitrary timestep $t$ in closed form: